The ROI of Blogging and Social Media

 For years ROI or Return on Investment was a term used by business people in suits and marketers who worked for them.
 Meanwhile

-search marketers often obsessed with rankings, traffic and conversions.
+search marketers often obsessed about rankings, traffic and conversions.

 Then ROI went mainstream as not only SEOs turned to ROI as the most important metric after rankings and traffic have become too unreliable to measure success on the Web.